The Jones Clause in Cook Islands Trusts

 Other common scenarios include pending but unresolved litigation where the outcome and amount are uncertain, known contractual obligations that have not yet matured into judgments, and professional liability exposure where a specific claim has been asserted but not yet adjudicated.
 In each case, the Jones clause names the specific creditor or describes the specific claim and sets the conditions under which the trustee may pay.

 When no existing or foreseeable creditor claim exists at the time of trust formation, a Jones clause is unnecessary.
-If the trust is established well in advance of any litigation and the settlor is solvent after the transfer, the fraudulent transfer and contempt risks the Jones clause addresses simply do not arise.
+If the trust is established well before any litigation and the settlor is solvent after the transfer, the risks the Jones clause addresses simply do not arise.

 How the Jones Clause Interacts with Other Trust Provisions